strainer/Fdrandom.js/readme.md

 `ui32` returns number values of unsigned int values

-The equal distribution float type methods return the 'unit interval' which should involve all possible values between 0 and 1 including both ends.
-However math random libraries usually stop just short of 1, so Fdrandom.js does too.
-This can help in formulas which need to avoid zero, eg. `something/(1-unitrandom)` avoids the possibility of division by zero when `unitrandom` cannot be 1.
+`f48`  alias `next` returns JS Numbers (double precision float) with 48 bits of precision in range 0 to 0.9999999999999999

-`dbl` returns JS Numbers (double precision float) with all 53 bits of their mantissa utilised.
+`dbl` returns JS Numbers with all 53 bits of their mantissa utilised.

-`f24` is designed to be cast to float32 arrays sometime, this is the only reason to use it (for opengl etc). `f24` actually has 48 bits of precision but stops short of 1 just enough to not round to 1 when cast into float32 array.
+`f24` is designed to be cast to float32 arrays sometime, this is the only reason to use it (for opengl etc). `f24` actually has 48 bits of precision but scales short of 1 enough to not round up when cast into float32 array.
 Because the float32 type only has 24 bits of practical precision, this can introduce a tiny but noticable bias to the sum of millions of output values.